Resilient-Labs/node-palindrome-bootcamp2019a-week08/README.md

   </ul>

 Lesson Learned:
-To connect my script file and rendering images to node server
+I learned to verify data from my  server side and using a fetch within my script file to access those conditions in the server side.

 <h3> Installation </h3>
      <ol>
   <li> Clone repo </li>